 Truck Accident Injuries

 Because of the size difference between vehicles, truck accident injuries can be catastrophic.
+For example, if an 18 wheeler collides with a regular-size sedan, the occupants in the sedan are at risk of life-threatening injuries.
 If the crash isn’t fatal, it’s possible the injuries will leave the victim with a lengthy recovery or disability.
 Along with the injuries comes extensive medical bills and emotional suffering.
 Fortunately for accident victims and their families, filing a truck accident claim and seeking compensation can assist with the losses.

 When you file a claim, you’ll need to include a complete list of injuries and the related losses.
 Your doctor will be able to help you understand your injuries and their consequences.
 Some of the most common tractor-trailer accident injuries include: